 The government does have its supporters.
 Even though it is widely believed that many in the group demonstrating to support the PM are paid to participate.
 Most of them also seem to be well-intentioned mainstream people.
 They flexed their muscles yesterday with a huge rally at Bangkok's city hall.

 One newspaper here characterized current events as the "yellow shirts" (the PDA, who dress in a color always identified with the King) and the "red shirts," the supporters of the government.
-Ordinarily well-respected news media have have turned to tabloid journalism and have called this intractable stand-off "the beginnings of civil war" that would result in shooting in the streets.
+Ordinarily well-respected news media have turned to tabloid journalism and have called this intractable stand-off "the beginnings of civil war" that would result in shooting in the streets.

 None of this is not very likely.
 The fact is, these two groups are small radical factions that do not represent Thai society at all.
 According to a poll representing a cross- section of Thai people conducted by Assumption University, 76.5 per cent felt very embarrassed about the Thailand's current political turbulence and the negative views of foreigners toward Thailand.65.1 per cent said they would have less pride in their country if the situation turns violent.
 92.3 percent believed political problems can be solved by the justice system.
 58.4 per cent said they will not take sides in politics.